n0raban/PHPAxieSchool/README.md

 PHPAxieSchool is a PHP script that aims to help managers and scholars in their Axie Infinity journey

-*The script and its developer are NOT affiliated with Axie Infinity*
+*The script developer is NOT affiliated with Axie Infinity*

 ## Features